AMC Eagle

-The AMC Eagle is a compact four-wheel drive passenger vehicle manufactured and marketed in a single generation by American Motors Corporation (AMC) model years 1980 to 1987 and Chrysler Corporation, following its acquisition of AMC in 1987, for the 1988 model year.
+The AMC Eagle is a compact four-wheel drive passenger vehicle manufactured and marketed in a single generation by American Motors Corporation (AMC) for model years 1980 through 1987 and continued by Chrysler Corporation following its acquisition of AMC in 1987, for the 1988 model year.

 Introduced in August 1979 for the 1980 model year, the coupe, sedan, and station wagon body styles were based on the AMC Concord.
 In 1981, the two-door subcompact-sized AMC Spirit-based models, the SX/4 and Kammback, joined the Eagle line aimed at both first-time buyers and fleet sales.

 A Sundancer convertible conversion for the larger Eagle two-door model was available during 1981 and 1982.
 By 1984, only sedan and station wagon versions were available.
-For 1988, its final model year, only a station wagon was offered, which was marketed as the "Eagle Wagon".
+For 1988, its final model year, only a station wagon was offered, marketed as the "Eagle Wagon".
 However, the name continued to be used by Chrysler Corporation as the Eagle brand of cars through 1998.